KIMNK561/Introduction_to_Electric_Circuits/docs/Circuit_Analysis_Summary.md

 > 💡 **A resistor with positive resistance always absorbs energy, regardless of the reference directions of voltage and current.**

+## Analyzing Circuits with KCL & KVL — Quick Tips
+1. Identify the **target** (current or voltage).
+2. Apply all given relations before using supernode/supermesh.
+3. **KCL**: Keep a consistent direction — incoming currents on the left, outgoing on the right.
+4. **KVL**: List resistances, add voltage sources with correct signs, then write current terms.
+5. **Notation**: Node voltages in ○, currents (entry side) in □.

 ## Equivalent Circuit

 If replacing a part of the circuit (B) with another circuit (C) does **not change** the voltage or current of any element in the remaining circuit (A),